swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 ### Custom memory allocation

-Note: The same allocated raw memory cannot be used for this custom memory allocation case and diretcly used for the C buffer case above because the C buffer conceptually binds the allocated memory to an element type by writing via a typed pointer without reinitializing the memory via a raw pointer.
+Note: The same allocated raw memory cannot be used for this custom memory allocation case and directly used for the C buffer case above because the C buffer conceptually binds the allocated memory to an element type by writing via a typed pointer without reinitializing the memory via a raw pointer.
 The same allocated memory cannot be